Menu Close

 Imagine the arc of a plucked open string, where the maximum swing will be at the 12th fret, somewhat matching the relief of the neck.
 But, don’t forget to also picture the result of playing on the 4th or higher fret.
 In that case, the maximum swing will occur 12 frets above where you are playing – ask yourself whether the shape of the neck at that point could be a problem.

-Check the height and fret number recommendations from your guitar maker and from trusted luthiers.
+Check the height and fret number recommendations from your guitar maker and from trusted Luthiers.

 Subsequent lowering of the action will slightly decrease the tension on the truss, producing a little more relief, so check again after action adjustments.